smartdevicelink/sdl_evolution/proposals/nnnn-multiple-modules.md

 <struct name="SeatLocation" since="5.x">
     <description>Describes the location of a seat.</description>
     <param name="id" type="String" mandatory="true">
-        <description>A shot meaningful name coming from the grid in the format of `digits + letter` for single leveled vehicle or `digits + letter + digits` for multiple leveled vehicle.
+        <description>A short meaningful name coming from the grid in the format of `digits + letter` for single leveled vehicle or `digits + letter + digits` for multiple leveled vehicle.
 Example 0A, 1B, 2C0. left digits=row number, right digits=level number, letter comes from column number: A for 0, B for 1, C for 2 and so on. </description>
     </param>
     <param name="grid" type="Grid"  mandatory="false">
     </param>